Careful, They May Have a Grass and Root Vegetable Flavor

 The name of the business came from the following heartbreak:

-The owners’ 2 year old son suddenly passed away due to an un-diagnosed disease, Adrenoleukodystrophy.
+The owners’ 2 year old son suddenly passed away due to an un-diagnosed disease, adrenal lucodystrophy (ALD).
 This could have been treated if there was newborn screening for this disease.
 With other affected families, they fought to have a newborn screening bill passed in the CT Legislature.
-The politicians thanked them for our “grassroots effort” to pass the bill.
+The politicians thanked them for our “grassroots effort” to pass the bill which was signed into law on the day Grass Roots Ice Cream opened for business.

 You can tell how much I love this place by the word count on this page.
 There usually isn’t all the much to write about an ice cream shop.
 In the case of Grass Roots, there is simply too much.

-And I haven’t even (yet) had the Blood Orange Chocolate Chip, the Chai Tea, the Lemon Ginger, the Butter Rum Brownie, the Honey Butter Sunflower Seed (?!), the Lime Chocolate Chip, the Molasses Oatmeal Cookie, the Cerveza and the Cinnamon Churro, the Pumpkin Oreo (nope, never will), the… you get the point.
+And I haven’t even (yet) had the Blood Orange Chocolate Chip, the Chai Tea, the Lemon Ginger, the Butter Rum Brownie, the Honey Butter Sunflower Seed (?!), the Lime Chocolate Chip, the Molasses Oatmeal Cookie, the Pumpkin Oreo, the… you get the point.

 Go.
 Get to Granby’s town green and Grass Roots Creamery ASAP.
 It’s much more rewarding than reading this page, I promise.

 I’ve taken my advice and have revisited Grass Roots many times since our 2014 introduction.
-They are still closed on Sundays, but in spite of that, they have developed a bit of a cult following.
+They are still closed on Sundays in 2018, but in spite of that, they have developed a bit of a cult following.

 But they have expanded!
 Hugely!
 Bigly!
 They have added a full upstairs floor over the winter of 2017-18.
 This is excellent news for the business.
 After all,